UCIDataScienceInitiative/IntroToJulia/Markdown/Index.md

 ## How These Were Made

 This entire repository is made using Jupyter notebooks using the template from the [JupyterSite](https://github.com/ChrisRackauckas/JupyterSite) repository.
+To contribute to these materials, see [the Github repository](https://github.com/UCIDataScienceInitiative/IntroToJulia).